-Cores from the smaller volume Deposit 1 and the larger volume Deposit 2 will allow us to compare the emplacement processes of debris avalanches of different magnitudes.
-We plan to undertake a detailed lithologic, sedimentologic, and textural fabric analysis of the retrieved material at macro- and microscopic scales to investigate transport and deposition processes, the nature and magnitude of erosional processes, and interaction with the substratum (e.g., bulking; Komorowski et al., 1991; Glicken, 1991, 1996).
-These data will provide valuable insights into chronology (one or several pulses) and debris avalanche mobility, which have implications for tsunamigenesis.
+Cores from Deposit 1 (smaller volume) and Deposit 2 (larger volume) will allow us to compare the emplacement processes of mass-transport deposits of different magnitudes.
+We plan to undertake a detailed lithologic, sedimentologic, and textural fabric analysis of the retrieved material at macro- and microscopic scales to investigate transport and deposition processes, the nature and magnitude of erosional processes, and interaction with the substratum (e.g., bulking) (Komorowski et al., 1991; Glicken, 1991, 1996).
+These data will provide valuable insights into chronology (one or several pulses) and debris avalanche mobility, which have implications for tsunami genesis.

 Based on the lithologic characteristics of sediment recovered at Site U1393, only one lithostratigraphic unit, Unit A, was defined (Fig. F5).
-Unit A extends from the seafloor to 4.24 m below seafloor (mbsf); however, the lower stratigraphic boundary of this unit cannot be defined because of poor core recovery.
+Unit A extends from the seafloor to 4.24 mbsf; however, the lower stratigraphic boundary of this unit cannot be defined because of poor core recovery.
 The upper part of Unit A consists of mud clasts embedded in a sandy matrix.
-This lithology is followed downhole by dark brownish gray-black sand consisting of volcaniclastic material containing medium to very coarse sand-sized grains.
+This lithology is followed downhole by dark brownish gray-black sand consisting of volcaniclastic material containing medium to very coarse sandsized grains.
 Grains are composed mainly of andesite and rarely of carbonate.
 Occasionally, larger clasts of amphibole-rich andesite are present.
 The unit is moderately well to well sorted, massive, and normally graded.
 The lowest part of Unit A consists of andesite clasts as large as 3 cm embedded in a coarse sand matrix.
 Below Unit A, the material recovered consists mainly of andesite clasts.
-These clasts probably derive from debris avalanche Deposit 1.
+These clasts show variable signs of hydrothermal alteration and subaerial oxidation, and some large clasts were abraded and possibly broken during coring and recovery.
 The uppermost 4.24 m of the material cored is a product of the most recent eruption of the Soufrière Hills Volcano.

-Generally, the cores retrieved at Site U1393 contain very few micro- and nannofossil remains, which is consistent with the lithostratigraphic information we have for this site.
-Because of the small number of fossil remains, an age determination of the cored material was not possible.
-However, the majority of the observed benthic foraminifers are typical for a reef environment shallower than 30 m water depth, suggesting redeposition caused by the debris flow.
+Generally, the core catchers retrieved at Site U1393 contain very few micro- and nannofossils, which is consistent with the lithostratigraphic information at this site.
+Because of the small number of fossils, an age determination of the cored material was not possible.
+However, the four observed benthic foraminifers are typical for a shallow-water reef environment, suggesting transport and reworking.

-Physical properties data obtained on the cored material display the behavior expected when coring moderately to well-sorted sand with an andesitic bulk composition (Fig. F5).
-The measured grain density of 2.80 g/cm and the measured bulk porosity of 41% are consistent with an andesitic composition and medium to well-sorted sand that has undergone little consolidation.
-Magnetic susceptibility (maximum value of 3750 $\times$ 10-5 IU at 1.07 mbsf) and natural gamma radiation (NGR; 13 counts per second [cps]) are much higher than that in pelagic sediment, consistent with sediment dominated by volcaniclastic particles.
+Physical properties data obtained on the cored material are typical of well-sorted sand with an andesitic bulk composition (Fig. F5).
+The measured grain density of 2.80 g/cm and the measured bulk porosity of 42% are consistent with an andesitic composition and medium- to well-sorted sand that has undergone little consolidation.
+Magnetic susceptibility (maximum value of $2550 \times 10^{-5}$ SI at 1.07 mbsf) of the material dominated by volcaniclastic particles is much higher than that in hemipelagic sediment.
+Mean P-wave velocity is 1750 m/s.

-Meaningful paleomagnetic directions for the interpretation of the geomagnetic field at Site U1393 could not be obtained, primarily because of the grain size and consolidation stage of the material recovered.
-Sand-sized grains are multidomain-size magnetic grains, which are inefficient at recording paleomagnetic directions and highly sensitive to disturbances.
+Meaningful paleomagnetic directions for the interpretation of the geomagnetic field at Site U1393 could not be obtained, primarily because of the sediment composition, sediment grain size, and consolidation state of the material recovered.

-IODP Site U1394 (proposed Site CARI-03C; 16°38.43'N, 62°2.29'W; 1115 mbsl) is located off the island of Montserrat (~13 nmi [24 km] from Point Shoe Rock, at the southeast tip of Montserrat) (Table T1; Fig. F2).
+IODP Site U1394 (proposed Site CARI-03C; 16°38.43'N, 62°2.29'W; 1115 mbsl) is located off the island of Montserrat (~13 nmi [24 km] from Point Shoe Rock, at the southeast tip of Montserrat) (Fig. F2; Table T1).

-Site survey data obtained for Site U1394 reveal the presence of debris avalanche deposits (Deposit 2 and underlying Deposit 8) and indicate that drilling could penetrate through multiple units of debris avalanche Deposit 2 (Lebas et al., 2011; Watt et al., 2012).
+Site survey data obtained for Site U1394 revealed the presence of chaotic deposits interpreted as debris avalanche deposits (Deposit 2 and underlying Deposit 8) and indicated that drilling could penetrate through multiple units of debris avalanche Deposit 2 (Lebas et al., 2011; Watt et al., 2012).
 We planned to drill 244 m through volcanic and biogenic sediment with intercalated chaotic debris avalanche Deposit 2.